Board of Directors

 Venerable De Hong

 Ven.
-De is an adjunct professor at the University of the West.
-He’s one of the co-founders of the Engaged Buddhist Alliance and has volunteered in several state prisons in California teaching mindfulness meditation and Buddhist psychology.
+De Hong is an adjunct professor at the University of the West.
+He is one of the co-founders of the Engaged Buddhist Alliance and has volunteered in several state prisons in California, teaching mindfulness meditation and Buddhist psychology since 2013.
 Ven.
-De has been a Buddhist monk since 2006 from the Vietnamese and Chinese Pure Land Tradtion.
-He was also ordained in the Burmese’s Theravada Tradition of the Mahasi Lineage since 2014.
-De graduated with an MA in Buddhist Studies and will graduate with a Ph.
-D. in Buddhist Studies in May 2015 from University of the West.
+De has been a Buddhist monk since 2006 in the Vietnamese and Chinese Pure Land Tradition.
+He was also ordained in the Burmese’s Theravada Tradition of the Mahasi Lineage in 2014.
+Ven.
+De graduated with an MA (May 2012) and a Ph.
+D. in Buddhist Studies (May 2015) from University of the West.

 Mark Scott is a licensed alcohol and drug counselor who has worked in the field of substance use disorders since 1984.
 Currently, he works as a substance abuse professional (SAP) with employees who test positive for alcohol or drugs providing assessments, treatment plans, and follow-up interviews.